A relationship relies heavily on trust – but trust can broken very easily. There is hope, though – trust can be rebuilt.

 - Learn to grow: we need to learn to examine our past despite the pain; we need to confess to problematic behaviours, past and present

-Questions you can ask about trust
+Questions you can ask about trust in relationships

 Is my partner being honest, open, truthful?
 Or do they tend to lie, hide, and deceive?